camenduru/OneLLM-hf/README.md

 ---

 ### LLaMA-Adapter
-The official demo for **LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention**.
+The official demo for LLaMA-Adapter V2.
 Please refer to our [arXiv paper](https://arxiv.org/abs/2303.16199) and [github](https://github.com/ZrrSkywalker/LLaMA-Adapter) for more details.